Sri-Sabarish/Habit_Tracker/README.md

 ## What I Learned

-* Python and SQLite integration
+* Applying Python and SQL concepts in a real project
-* Database operations using SQL
-* Working with dates and streak calculations
+* Working with SQLite databases in Python
 * Writing modular and maintainable code
+* Implementing streak and consistency calculations
-* Debugging and problem-solving while building projects
+* Debugging and handling edge cases

 ## 🚀 Future Improvements